apigear-io/apigear-docs/content/en/objectapi/core.md

   - name: Message
 ```

-Inside the same module the type can be referenced using simple the name
+Inside the same module the type can be referenced by simply using the name

 - Message
 - Message[]